-- I've taught you the basics of: - Binary classification using features - Multiclass classification (using one-against-all) - Sequence classification (using a feature that uses the previous decision) - And IOB or BIEWO labels - I've skipped a lot of details - I haven't talked about non-greedy ways to do sequence classification - And I didn't talk about probabilities, which are used directly, or at least approximated, in many kinds of commonly used linear models! - Hopefully what I did tell you is fairly intuitive and helps you understand classification, that is the goal
+- I've taught you the basics of: - Binary classification using features - I also briefly presented word-type embeddings (word2vec) and contextualized word-token embeddings (e.g., BERT, ELMO) - Multiclass classification (using one-against-all) - Sequence classification (using a feature that uses the previous decision) - And IOB or BIEWO labels - I've skipped a lot of details - I haven't talked about non-greedy ways to do sequence classification - And I didn't talk about probabilities, which are used directly, or at least approximated, in many kinds of commonly used linear models! - Hopefully what I did tell you is fairly intuitive and helps you understand classification, that is the goal

-- Further reading (optional): - Tom Mitchell "Machine Learning".
-McGraw Hill 1997 (text book, not free) - More advanced (optional): - Hal Daumé III.
+- Further reading: - Tom Mitchell.
+Machine Learning.
+McGraw Hill 1997 (text book, not free) - More advanced, highly recommended: - Hal Daumé III.
 A Course in Machine Learning.
-2017 (beta version 0.99, free)
+2017 (beta version 0.99, free, or 1.0, not free) - Word embeddings (including word2vec, ELMO, BERT): - Noah Smith.
+Contextual Word Representations: A Contextual Introduction. arXiv 2019 (short article, free)